Consciousness

 Contemplative and Spiritual Perspectives

 Spiritual traditions have explored consciousness for millennia through meditation, contemplation, and other practices that alter awareness from the inside.
 Buddhist texts on the nature of mind, Hindu explorations of Atman and Brahman, Sufi investigations of the heart, and Indigenous understandings of consciousness as relational rather than individual — all offer perspectives that complement and sometimes challenge scientific approaches.
+For clear modern entry points, Sam Harris's Waking Up bridges secular skepticism and contemplative practice, and Rupert Spira's Being Aware of Being Aware presents the non-dual view that awareness, not matter, is what is fundamental.

 Anomalous Consciousness Research